microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 ## How to develop the client
 As the client is injected as a static web app in the webview of the extension, debugging inside the extension can be challenging.
 Running the client in a browser is useful for quickly testing HTML or CSS changes and for debugging since you can use Chrome extensions such as React and Redux developer tools.

-When running in the browser communication with the extension is done agains the mock mockVsCodeApi.ts in the mockData folder.
-Note that the behavior of on the browser may differ from the behavior in the extension so make sure to test out both.
+When running in the browser, communication with the extension is done against the mock `mockVsCodeApi.ts` in the `mockData` folder.
+Note that the behaviour of the client on the browser may differ from the behaviour in the extension, so make sure to test out both.

 1. Run `./build-client.sh` from the _build folder.
 2. Open the `src/client` folder using `VSCode`.
+3. On the terminal run `yarn` or `yarn install`.
+Note that the first time you run this it can take some time.
 3. Start the client using `yarn start` to begin development in the browser.
 We recommend using a chromium based browser such as Chrome.

 More info: